EzryStIago/training/docs/Cluster_Examples.md

 Python 3.5.2
 ```
 Please remember to exit from your interactive job after you are finished with your calculations.

 There are several Docker images available on Amarel for use with Singularity.
-The one used in the example above, tensorflow1.4.1-gpu, is intended for python 2.7.12.
-If you want to use Python3, you'll need a different image, docker://tensorflow/tensorflow:1.4.1-gpu-py3, and the Python command will be 'python3' instead of 'python' in your script.
+The one used in the example above, tensorflow:1.4.1-gpu, is intended for python 2.7.12.
+If you want to use Python3, you'll need a different image, docker://tensorflow/tensorflow:1.4.1-gpu-py3, and the Python command will be `python3` instead of `python` in your script.